 Single page websites are quite popular these days.
 Aren’t they?
 More and more business organizations are choosing them over multi-page websites to meet the end goals of their businesses.
-But, have you ever thought of pros and cons of single page sites?
+But, have you ever thought of pros and cons of single page sites according to any SEO consultancy services?
 For example, could a single page site impact your ranking on Google’s search engine result page (SERP)?
 Does the design of a single page website impact your SEO?
 Well, in this blog post we are going to talk about the perks and perils of single page sites and how the simple format could potentially impact your SEO.
 But before that, if you don’t know how a single page site looks, here are some of the examples:

 Example 1: Apple Plug

 Example 2: Enod French Restaurant